digitalyoshixi/zettelkasten/content/Network/OSI Model.md

   - networking
 aliases:
   - Open System Interconnections
+  - OSI
+banner:
 ---
 One of the now derelict networking models.
-Replaced by the [[TCP & IP]] Model in prevalence.
+Replaced by the [[TCP & IP Model]] Model in prevalence.
 However, we still talk about the OSI because it was a damn good model.
 And fuck anybody who says it wasn't.
 It was perfect!

 **The reason why we still talk about the OSI model is because of the terminology.
 People still use the terminology in regards of layers in terms of the OSI model.**